 Dog neutering is just a surgical process that minimizes undesirable behaviour by lowering down the count of testosterone levels within the body.
 It’s not a foolproof guarantee that the dog will undergo a sudden behavioural change after he gets neutered.

 Deepali is an MBA graduate living in Pune.
 She is a business partner with ‘FBATT Solutions’.
 She has been taking care of street dogs for several years and keeps special place in her heart for senior dogs.

 She is a mamma to two cutie furry kids.
 She is a voracious reader and loves painting in her free time.
-She is a Trustee of Tails “N” Trees NGO, Pune.
+She has been volunteering for VOSD since 2017.

 Ashwini is based in Pune.
-She is a trainer by profession in a reputed IT company with over 15 years of work experience.
+She is a Communication professional in a reputed IT company with over 19 years of work experience.
 She is an avid Baker and loves listening to music and reading.

 Laxita hails from Mauritius and she is a French language trainer with a leading MNC in Pune where she currently resides with her family.
 She has been training advanced French level for over 15 years now.

 Beena has been passionate about taking care of stray dogs since childhood.
-Since 2017 she is a management team member of VOSD Sanctuary & Hospital which is the world’s largest ecosystem of no-kill rescue, rehabilitation and lifelong care for dogs, and the services that support it.
+Since 2017 she is a management team member of VOSD which is the world’s largest ecosystem of no-kill rescue, rehabilitation and lifelong care for stray and abandoned pet dogs, and the services that support it.
 She has over 20 years of experience in the IT industry in Marketing and Communications domains.
 She is a certified life and business coach helping people find solutions to challenges in their lives.
-She is also a Managing Trustees of Tail ‘N’ Trees NGO in Pune.
+She was one of the founders of Tail ‘N’ Trees NGO in Pune.

-She lives with her family in Pune and is a proud mom of 2 Indie boys Tommy and Jerry and a naughty cat, Simba.
+She lives with her family in Pune and is a proud mom of 2 boys Oscar and Jerry, girl Sweety and naughty cats, Simba & Monte.

 You can sponsor sterilization/neutering of 1 stray dog today.